"A healthy workforce is a productive workforce “

 Employees should be involved early on to ease fears and build trust.
 They need to understand their role and responsibilities in the health surveillance programme and to be sure there are safeguards to protect their jobs if evidence of ill health is found.
 They need to be asked for their consent to certain health surveillance procedures and be sure that medical information is treated in confidence.

-Protecting the health of employees by early detection of adverse
+- Protecting the health of employees by early detection of adverse changes or disease

-Health surveillance should be carried out by an occupational health specialist who is able to interpret the results for each individual thus providing information allowing employers to keep up to date records, and highlight trends that may occur.
-If we can help with your health surveillance needs please contact us for further details
+Health surveillance should be carried out by an occupational health specialist who is able to interpret the results for each individual providing information and allowing employers to keep up to date records, and highlight trends that may occur.
+If we can help with your health surveillance needs please contact us for further details.